Basis-Theory/docs/source/includes/api-reference/_tokens.md

 Container names must start and end with a `/`, and the root container is denoted by `/`.
 Container names may include any alphanumeric characters, `-`, or `_`, and can contain an arbitrary number of nested sub-containers.

-By default, tokens will be grouped into containers based off their data [classification](#tokens-token-classifications) and [impact levels](#tokens-token-impact-levels), using the format
+By default, tokens will be assigned to containers based off their data [classification](#tokens-token-classifications) and [impact levels](#tokens-token-impact-levels), using the format
 `/<classification>/<impact_level>/`, e.g. `/pci/high/` or `/general/low/`.

 You have complete control to customize your container hierarchy to meet your unique data governance requirements.